Penalties for Driving without Insurance in Wyoming

 Wyoming's Motor Vehicle Safety Responsibility law states that all registered motorists who choose to drive without insurance are committing a misdemeanor.
-This offense is punishable with fines up to $1,500, imprisonment of up to 6 months, and license suspension for an indefinite period of time.
-Also, finding cheap auto insurance in Wyoming may be more difficult, as insurers view spotty driving record undesirable.
+This offense is punishable with fines up to $1,500, imprisonment of up to six months and license suspension for an indefinite period of time.
+Also, finding cheap auto insurance in Wyoming may be more difficult, as insurers view spotty driving records as undesirable.

 |Fine||$250 to $750||$500 to $1,500|

 |Imprisonment||Not more than six months or a combination of both jail time and fine||—|